KantaraInitiative/wg-otto/schema/openid/op.md

 ## metadata_statement_uris: Object
 It represent the names are the federation identifiers and the values are URLs pointing to metadata statements connected to each federation.

-## @id: URL
-It is unique id of the organization with full url path.